Dsavvi180/AlgorithmicTrading/README.md

 # AlgoTrading Repository

-This repository contains a collection of tools, notebooks, and web applications for algorithmic trading research, backtesting, and data analysis (Check out https://github.com/Dsavvi180/TopStepX-PropFirm-API for realtime data socket connections).
-It is organized into several key components:
+This repository contains a collection of jupyter notebooks for exploring trading strategies.
+Extensive data wrangling has been done for data processing, feature engineering and label creation for downstream use in machine learning or strategy research.
-## Repository Structure

-- **backtesting/**
-	- Contains Jupyter notebooks for strategy development and backtesting, including feature engineering and signal generation using Python (e.g., `backtrader.ipynb`).
+The primary source of data can be found in the below repository, where raw futures contracts from Databento have been back adjusted to form a continuous NQ futures time series:

 - **marketDataNasdaqFutures/**
 	- Provides raw and processed market data for Nasdaq futures, including minute-level CSVs, feature sets, metadata, and symbology files.
 This data is used for research, backtesting, and model training.